MStrzezon/FlightBERT_PP/README.md

 The main arguments in `config.json` are described below:

+`data_type`: String.
+Information about the type of training data.

 `learning_rate`: Float.
 The learning rate of the Adam optimizer. `default=0.0001`

 `period`: Integer.
 The sampling period for dataloader. `default=5`